Woody Jackson: Career

-In 1992, shortly after the 1992 Los Angeles riots, Jackson moved from Richmond to Los Angeles.
+In 1992, shortly after the Los Angeles riots, Jackson moved from Richmond to Los Angeles.
 He performed in the group Hotel X, which released its album Engendered Species with SST Records in 1994; he also toured with the Useless Playboys around this time, alongside Mike Geier.
 In 1995, Jackson collaborated with musician Bill Elm, who introduced him to the band Friends of Dean Martinez.
 Jackson eventually acted as a fill-in for an absent guitar player before remaining with the band as a full member for some time.
 He also worked for McCabe's Guitar Shop for several years, where he learned how to play chromatic harmonica in one lesson from Dave Gage.
 Jackson co-composed the scores for the films Men Cry Bullets (1998) with Ivan Knight and Forest Dunn, and The Last Man (2000) with Knight, and contributed music to the soundtracks for The Invisible Circus (2001), Bewitched (2005), Fast Food Nation (2006) with Elm as part of Friends of Dean Martinez, and Youth in Revolt (2009) with Petra Haden.
-As a session musician, he worked on the soundtracks of films like Ocean's Twelve (2004) and The Devil Wears Prada (2006).
+As a session musician, he worked on the soundtracks of films like Ocean's Twelve (2004), Fun with Dick and Jane, and The Devil Wears Prada (2006).
 Jackson appears in the documentary film Moog (2004), performing alongside Money Mark.